martinezelx/smart-mow-drive/README.md

 - Functional programming is used to simplify the code and make it more readable.
 This approach allows us to focus on the core business logic, resulting in a cleaner and more concise codebase.
 ### Focusing on Clean and Maintainable Code
 - Throughout the development process, a strong emphasis was placed on writing clean, well-documented, and maintainable code.
 This approach not only makes future modifications and extensions more manageable but also ensures that the application adheres to industry best practices.
+### Implementing JaCoCo for Code Coverage
+- JaCoCo was used to measure the code coverage of the application.
+This library provides a simple and straightforward way to measure the code coverage of the application.
+By leveraging the reports provided by JaCoCo, we can easily identify areas of the codebase that are not covered by tests and improve the overall quality of the application.
+- The code coverage report can be found in the following path: `target/site/jacoco/index.html`
+### Implementing fmt-maven-plugin
+- fmt-maven-plugin was used to enforce a consistent code style across the application.
+This plugin provides a simple and straightforward way to format the codebase according to google styleguide.
+When the application is built, the plugin automatically formats the codebase, ensuring that the code adheres to the defined style guide.

 ## Utilizing Spring Profiles for Flexible Configuration
 - Spring Profiles provide a powerful and flexible way to segregate parts of our application configuration, making them only available in certain environments.
 In our application, we have leveraged this feature to control the activation of the Command Line Interface (CLI) and the REST API.